 Two things are required in order to connect Moodle to Drillster:

-- Moodle version 2.0 or higher – The plugin has been developed for Moodle version 2.x.
-At the time of writing, Moodle versions below 2.2 are considered “end of life”.
+- Moodle version 2.3 or higher – The plugin has been developed for Moodle version 2.x.
 Apparently it is possible to install the plugin in a Moodle 1.9 environment, but it will not function properly.

 - Drillster Education or Business license or Premium account – The connection between Moodle and Drillster makes use of Drillster’s group functionality, which requires a paid account.
 Also, the plugin is able to automatically add user accounts to groups in case no corresponding Drillster account exists for the Moodle user.
 For premium accounts the maximum group size is limited.
 For license accounts no limits on group sizes exist.